giumonros/Measured-vs-simulated-PV/README.md

 6- If you have questions, you can also contact us by e-mail at [giulia.montanari@polito.it](mailto:giulia.montanari@polito.it) or [njbca@dtu.dk](mailto:njbca@dtu.dk).

-## Installation guide for the PV time series analysis and H2 techno-economic assessment tool
+## Installation guide to use the tool

 1- Download the "Measured-vs-simulated-PV" ZIP folder: go to the green 'Code' button on this page, and click on 'Download ZIP'.
 Unzip the folder.
 You can also Fork this repository and clone it on your local machine with github (you can use [GitHub desktop](https://desktop.github.com/download/) to facilitate the process)